JoinColony/colonyJS/docs/_Topics_ReputationAndRewards.md

 order: 5
 ---

-Whenever a user earns native tokens from a colony by completing a task or receiving a payment, the address associated with the account earns a reputation score equivalent to the token amount.
-See [Reputation](https://docs.colony.io/colonynetwork/whitepaper-tldr-reputation/) as defined in the colonyNetwork documentation for more information.
+When an address earns tokens from a task payout or payment and the tokens earned are native to the colony, the address earns a reputation score equivalent to the number of tokens.

+A set fee for every task payout and payment is collected and stored within the rewards pot of the colony, which can then be distributed based on reputation to colony members as a reward.

+## Reputation

-## Get Reputation
+### Get Reputation

-Getting the reputation for an address is simple.
-You can use either the `ColonyClient` or `ColonyNetworkClient`.
+To get the reputation score for a given address within a particular domain or skill, you can use an instance of [ColonyClient](/colonyjs/api-colonyclient) or [ColonyNetworkClient](/colonyjs/api-colonynetworkclient).

 ```js